amirkadri46/Next-Word-Prediction-project-using-LSTM-RNN/README.md

 Predicts the most likely next word using trained weights.

 Displays the predicted word on the Streamlit UI.

-PS: (This model is trained on a limited data and got only 60% accuracy)
+PS: (This model is trained on limited data and got only 60% accuracy)

 ## 🔮 Future Enhancements
-Predict top 3 next word suggestions
+Predict the top 3 next word suggestions

 Integrate pre-trained word embeddings (e.g., GloVe)